-WHAT IS IT // The Big Fake Wedding is a bridal show that allows bride-to-be's and couple's-to-be the opportunity to interact and experience wedding vendors in their element.
+We are proud to be partnering with The Big Fake Wedding Minneapolis-St. Paul for a third year in a row!
+This event is a bridal show that allows bride-to-be's and couple's-to-be the opportunity to interact and experience wedding vendors in their element.

 The hand-selected vendors perform their services as they would at a real wedding, and the “wedding guests” get to hear the music, taste the cakes, and smell the flowers… while enjoying a night of great food, dancing and surprises, leaving brides-and-grooms-to-be saying “I want my wedding to be just like that!”

 For brides and grooms, the event serves as a source of inspiration, a resource in finding trusted wedding vendors and an emotional reminder to plan for what comes after the wedding: a marriage!
 For participating wedding vendors, the event exposes their business to new referral sources, while also exposing each vendor to a wealth of inspiration, resources and confidence to take their business to the next level.

 THE HISTORY //

 In 2008, aspiring wedding photographer Callie Murray was looking for a way to effectively build her new business.
 With the goals of promoting small businesses, inspiring brides and grooms, and encouraging solid marriages, she rallied her wedding industry friends together to create the ultimate wedding experience: a perfectly planned “wedding” where brides- and grooms-to-be could actually see vendors in action.

 The inaugural event was a hit, and it became an annual event in Atlanta.
 Callie has since been joined by an amazing team of people who have helped bring The Big Fake Wedding to cities across the country.